 Living in a community with an aging population, where young people are leaving for school or jobs — food can be a vital connection.
 It opens up so many possibilities for education, employment and re-connecting as communities — together around the table.

 Meredith Bell is actively involved with a variety of groups and organizations who support this vision of building a healthy, vigorous economy and social and cultural life for Nova Scotia.

 With the onset of the Corona Virus/COVID 19 – Ma Bell’s Country Condiments took on other challenges to meet the needs of some older residents (including “Ma”) to get good, fairly priced, locally sourced meals to folks not wanting to travel to shops and restaurants.
 Wheels on Meals became a source of personalized pre-cooked meals, soups and more.
 This small local, community-based service not only provides tasty frozen meals for folks having to self-isolate, but along with take-out services from other restaurants, Ma Bell continues to provide options year round.

-Member: Lunenburg/Queens County Food Core Team, Rural Arts & Life Tour Team, Hinchinbrook Farm Society, Lunenburg Farmers’ Market.
+Past memberships include: Lunenburg/Queens County Food Core Team, Rural Arts & Life Tour Team, Hinchinbrook Farm Society, Lunenburg Farmers’ Market (ongoing for 15 years).

 Past Director: Hinchinbrook Farm Society & We Dig Food Project, Farmers’ Markets of NS Co-operative & Slow Food Nova Scotia, South Shore Social Ventures Co-op Ltd., a four-year social enterprise project The Blockhouse School Project (SSSVC) — which examined the possibility of re-purposing of an old abandoned elementary school and adding a Commercial Community Kitchen as a Food Hub and small business incubator. (www.theblockhouseschool.org)